Russia and China seal economic pacts despite Western disapproval - ExBulletin

 Beijing has refrained from openly denouncing the Russian invasion.
 But since February, Xi has promoted a peace plan, which has been met with skepticism by the West and greeted with caution by Kyiv.

-Last week, China’s special representative for Eurasian affairs Li Hui visited Ukraine and met President Volodymyr Zelenskiy during a European tour that Beijing has called an effort to promote peace talks. and a political settlement of the crisis.
+Last week, China’s special representative for Eurasian affairs Li Hui visited Ukraine and met President Volodymyr Zelenskiy during a European tour Beijing touted as its effort to promote peace talks and a settlement. politics of the crisis.

 Li Hui is due to travel to Russia on Friday.